 Most parents heard about the school they applied to by a referral.
 By “most,” we mean 60%!
 That’s a really high number.
 Lesson learned here: be very deliberate about how you are enabling parents to share information about your school with other parents.

 One way to do this is to have clear speaking points that you would want parents to own.
-Step two is to think of referral programs, or ways to facilitate sharing of this information.
+Step two is to think of referral programs or other ways to facilitate sharing of this information.
 Schools we have worked with have given out free shirts to parents (t-shirt campaigns), set up referral rewards programs, and facilitated sharing on social media.
 Have another creative idea for facilitating referrals?
 Please share with us (firstname.lastname@example.org or on Facebook or Twitter)!
-We’d love to learn about what other schools are doing as well!
+We’d love to learn more about what other schools are doing as well!

-2. In Person Matters
+2. In-Person Matters

 3. Online Is on the Rise

 Paper-based marketing is getting more and more competition from online marketing.
-More and more, schools are reaching out to potential families using online resources including Google Ads, Facebook ads, and engaging with parents via their Facebook Pages.
+More and more, schools are reaching out to potential families using online resources including Google Ads, Facebook ads, and engaging with parents via their Facebook pages.